 Anna Jonak [00:10:00] Well, it's like you said it comes down to about, the next point is about touchpoints, but it is exactly that.
 It's about strategically thinking about what comes next, and always thinking about when someone's engaged, how can you drive that?
 I mean we've been using or trialing our sales funnel recently where someone is downloading a checklist, and you know our first call to action from that is all about driving them to a strategy session which basically helps them run through that checklist with them, and it's thinking about you know getting them to tick that list off and realise that they need the help, and you know take next steps.
 So, I think it's really exciting to come up with different concepts, and we've also talked about using Thank You Pages to drive traffic to the podcast, and get people to kind of make micro commitments, and learn more about you as they go on the journey.
 I also think it's something and ironically something we were talking about before we got on this call about, even on sales calls, it's really kind of like saying well [ Flori says " yeah, well, that's why I was like sometimes we have a hard time backing our..."]
 Sometimes, it doesn't always work.
 But, you know if someone is taking the time to get on a call with you, for the most part, they're going to be pretty warm [Flori agrees] to hot.
 And, it's really thinking about the journey you take them on even on that phone call taking action because you know people unfortunately, if they don't take action within a short period of time, they quite often will go and get inundatedwith life, and then doubts and then you know everything else kind of kicks in, and it becomes a missed opportunity.
 Where you really need to kind of like jump into that point when people are excited and ready, and then you can harness that and drive it because, and we've talked about Mel Robbins' Five Second Rule before, but quite often we are plagued by doubts and things like that, and what will happen is as soon as we have too much time, we talk ourselves out of things which actually could be really transformational.
 So, it's really a technique to help facilitate people making sometimes, really important steps towards progress in this instance.
 [Flori agrees] Well, good luck, Mel Robbins.
 She's like your conscious mind like it knows what it wants and then what will happen is five seconds later, in comes the doubts, and you've got to trust your gut and instincts.
 And, I think that we've certainly learned that along the way is just to trust what feels right before we start kind of thinking about overthinking things and using that feeling to make decisions.
 [Flori agrees] Anyway, this obviously leads into point number three, as we were saying this talks about the fact that you know, for multiple clients or prospects, they need to have multiple touchpoints with you.
 And, I think you've said before it's between six and twelve touchpoints to get someone across the line.
 There's also this thing called the exposure effect, which I can't remember where I learnt this,it might have been through Cialdini’s Influence it’s a book, or psychology methods of persuasion, but basically it talks about this concept where you develop greater positive feelings towards a stimulus when you've had repeated exposure to it.
 And, what happens is it's because you see something, you become more familiar with it.
 You're more able to retrieve the information quickly.
 And, that speed of response at retrieving information and familiarity is actually what leads to that positive feeling.
 And, we misattribute that positive feeling that we get from processing things quickly to being really positive, which is really just about processing time.
 [Flori agrees] But it comes back to that concept of familiarity, and you know we like what is familiar, and the more that we see something, obviously, the trust grows, and different people depending on where they are at in the stage of their decision making will obviously be take more or less touchpoints I guess if you look at it that way.

 Flori Pyke [00:13:11] Yeah definitely.
 I think as well just to play exactly on the point that you're making here, is that it does really emphasise how important it is to have a really consistent set of brand guidelines where every touchpoint that you have with that prospect, it is very clear and apparent to them that when they see that touchpoint they know it's you.
-It's your colors.
+It's your colours.
 It's that consistent brand look and feel.
 It's that consistent imagery, what have you.
 Because, if it's not consistent, it's not going to play to your favour.
 And yeah exactly, I think it's really interesting.
 I was listening to a training the other day, I'm doing this Facebook ads like mastermind at the moment, and they showed this graph around the time that it takes to convert a prospect into a customer, and how it's gradually changed.
 And I found it, I haven't shared this with you, Anna, but it was very compelling.
 Basically, like there was data to show across multiple different service and e-Commerce based businesses, demonstrating that the journey to convert a prospect to a customer is literally longer than it ever has been.
 [Anna says "does not surprise me"] No. Exactly right.
 I even feel, I mean, I think both of us find we talk about it a lot, where rewind almost four years ago when we commenced on this journey, I mean granted it was a different price point, but all the same even as we increase the price point you know, it was still not as challenging as it is at present to be honest to convert someone.
 And, we're finding that we need more and more touchpoints with our prospects in order to get them across the line, in order to really establish that sense of trust with them, and I think that comes down to the fact that there's a lot of choice out there.
 I think also people have been you know maybe you know, web consumption, there is a lot of not doubt, but if you've been burnt in the past, there's also that doubt that starts to creep in.
 But it just is really interesting how now more than ever you really need to be conscious of having more touchpoints with your prospects and yeah.

 Anna Jonak [00:15:16] Yeah.
 I agree.
 I think part of it, I actually think some of it is the economy at the moment.
 I think there's a little bit around that.
 I think there's a lack of consumer confidence as well.
 I think there's so many products and services out there, there's just so many people going out there who just say that they can help anybody and coming in with lower and lower price points.